massimo-rnd/link-anonymizer/README.md

 anonlinks.xyz is a PHP Link Anonymizer (Shortener) with Bootstrap 5 Frontend and MySQL Database connection

+## ❗ IMPORTANT ❗

+Version 2.0 marks final version of anonlinks.
+This is due to the fact that I am abandoning this project.

+In case anyone is interested in taking over this project, feel free to do so.

 ## 🎯 Features

 - PHP Backend